senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 This column chart is configured with the following two interactions:

-- **`panzoom`** - to allow zooming and panning along the left and bottom axes.
+- **`panzoom`** - Allows zooming and panning along the left and bottom axes.
 You can toggle the mode by click on the button on the top-left corner.
-- **`itemhighlight`** - to highlight a bar item by tapping on it.
+- **`itemhighlight`** - Highlights a bar item by tapping on it.
-- **`iteminfo`** - to display detailed information about a series data point in a popup panel on the `doubletap` gesture.
+- **`iteminfo`** - Displays detailed information about a series data point in a popup panel on the `doubletap` gesture.

-You can define you own interaction by implementing {@link Ext.chart.interactions.Abstract} class and register the name using an alias with prefix `interaction.`.
-For example if you want to create an interaction called `remove`, create an alias of the class named `"interaction.remove"`.
-Then, you can set the `type: 'remove'` in the interaction config to use it.
+You can define your own interaction by implementing {@link Ext.chart.interactions.Abstract} class and register the name using an alias with the `interaction` prefix.
+For example, if you want to create an interaction called `remove`, create an alias of the class named `"interaction.remove"`, then  set the `type: 'remove'` in the interaction config.

 ### Gestures